 It’s entirely possible to use international SIM cards with iPhones.
 An international SIM card can be a convenient, cost-effective option depending on your travel plans.
 However, there are still challenges associated with physical SIM cards and traveling abroad.
 From having to remove your current SIM card to getting your international SIM card shipped to you in time, there’s a lot to manage.

 A global eSIM is so much easier.
-Or you can browse other country packages available in Airalo eSIM store, get everything you need in one stop, and activate your data plans whenever and wherever you want.
+Get a global eSIM from Airalo and stay connected whenever and wherever you want.
 Really, what’s not to love?